Whatever the nature of the project the same rules apply.

 By the end of this course delegates will be able to:

-- Understand the project, its scale, scope and context
+- Understand the scope and context of the project

-- Better control the time management with planning tools to support the timely delivery
+- Be aware of time management and planning tools to support the implementation

-- Appreciate how to risk assess the project’s implementation
+- Appreciate how to risk assess of the project

 - Understand project control requirements